soofapay/Csharp-SoofaLibrary/README.md

 **SOOFA PAY**

-This is the soofapay library for .NET and .NET core.You can use it WPF,winform asp.net mvc,asp.net core and any other .NET application.
+This is the soofapay library for .NET and .NET core.You can use it in WPF,winform asp.net mvc,asp.net core and any other .NET application.

 **To get started**
 install the package from the nuget package manage